The jury’s options in the George Floyd death trial

-After a three-week trial, a jury in Minneapolis withdrew Monday to debate the guilt of police officer Derek Chauvin in the death of African-American George Floyd.
+After three weeks of trial, a jury in Minneapolis withdrew Monday to debate the guilt of white police officer Derek Chauvin in the death of African-American George Floyd.
 What options do your members have?

 – Three counts –